ithaka/PEP/docs/students.md

 In many cases, you can also find out who is citing the source you’re looking at.
 If other scholars are using it as a source in their own research, that could be a sign of a well-respected scholarly source.
 This is called a “cited by search” or a “reverse citation search.”
 Many databases provide a link to this search from an article’s citation page.

 In this case, a list of articles that have cited the one you’re looking at display when the link is clicked.
 This tells you that other scholars in the field consider this article a reliable source.

-#### Currency
-Once you’ve determined that a work is scholarly, it’s important that you make sure the sources you use are also current and relevant.
-When you assess the currency of a source, you’re asking, “How new is this information?
-Has anything changed since this was published?”

-Here are a few clues that can help you decide whether a source is current.
-* Publication or revision date: does the source have one?
-If not, you really have no way to tell whether it’s outdated.
-A scholarly source should always include a publication date.
-* How recent are the publication dates of the works cited in its bibliography?
-If a new article cites only articles from 20 years ago, consider whether it might be omitting more recent sources.
-* Has the information been revised, updated, or retracted?
-Is newer information available?Also consider your topic: is information about it still changing or being discovered,such as in the fields of medicine or technology?
-If so, you may want to look for only very current sources.
-On the other hand, if you are writing about an event in ancient history, it may be fine to use older sources.

-#### Relevance
-The question of relevance is one that only you can answer:
-* how useful is a source for your purpose?
-* Is it written at an appropriate level?
-* Is it too broad or too specific?
-* Does it answer a question or fill a need in your research?
-* Does it add something new?

-#### Scholarly vs. Popular Sources
-So far, we’ve looked at a variety of different academic journal excerpts from scholarly databases.
-But what about sources found using Google or other search engines?
-You can use the principles you’ve learned to evaluate sources found online.
-Here’s how: Look for publishing information.

-[Consider Slate.]
-It’s got an established publisher, a logo, and an author.
-What is it missing?
-Peer review.
-What about style?
-It’s in color with an accessible and friendly tone and layout.
-Does that seem scholarly?

-[Look at Time Out From Testing.]
-Their mission statement says they are “committed to a ‘time-out’ from excessive and high stakes exams.”
-Can you detect bias in that statement?
-Some types of information may appear credible but not scholarly.
-They may be written by thought leaders in the area you’re researching, but the outlet for the article is not itself part of the scholarly record.
-In other cases, the author has an opinion to express or an agenda to advance, so the information is biased.
-In certain cases, an article is actually created by a company’s marketing department to get you to buy something.
-In this case, the piece is not created to forward an academic idea at all.
-On the web, you may encounter popular sources, and they should generally not be included in your scholarly research.
-Examples of popular sources include:

-* Sponsored pages, often called advertorials
-* Online magazines or blogs

-Just because sources are popular doesn’t mean they aren’t accurate or well-written.
-They usually contain true information and are written in a way that interests and engages a general audience.
-But because they don’t undergo the same rigorous peer review and editorial process as scholarly articles, they are not always suitable for establishing credibility in your research.
-They should generally be avoided for academic work.

-## Requesting Materials

 ## Citing scholarly work in your own writing